4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-24-slae-assignment-3.md

  or cx, 0xfff     ;4096
 ```
- Now, let's write a piece of code that check for the ```EFAULT``` flag, and changes memory regions if that flag is returned:
+ Now, let's write a piece of code that checks for the ```EFAULT``` flag, and changes memory regions if that flag is returned:
  ```nasm
  efault_check: